New Mandala is an academic blog.

 - And anything else you think New Mandala readers might appreciate.

 All articles should be sent to the editor (email@example.com) as a Word document (or equivalent), including a short bio note at the end.
 Please also send us your headshot (at least 500 pixels), and any social media or other website details.

-You may send suggested images (but you must have the rights to them or they must be creative commons).
+You may send suggested images, but you must have the rights to them or they must be creative commons.
 Send photos as a separate attachment.
-A picture speaks a thousand words, so our preference is for visually engaging and strong imagery.
+A picture speaks a thousand words, so our preference is for visually engaging photography or illustrations.

 Show your expertise, make your point